 The approach in the Report is to identify and report on all aspects of quality including both actual and implied competence:

 - Actual competence can be measured by the frequency of positive (or negative) events resulting from the actions of the service.

 - Implied competence can be measured by proxy indicators, such as the extent to which aspects of a service conform to specifications.

 Quality indicators in the Report generally relate to one of four categories:

 - Standards — whether services are accredited and/or meeting required standards, such as legislation.
-For example, compliance with service standards for residential care and home care and support (chapter 14).
+For example, compliance with service standards for aged care services (chapter 14).